ImpulseAdventure/GUIslice/linux/README.md

 - Beaglebone Black
 - and other LINUX platforms

+### Font Files ###
+Most of the example files require the use of a font resource.
+By default, the examples use the **noto** font which is usually installed in the following location: `/usr/share/fonts/truetype/noto/NotoSans-Regular.ttf`.
+Please confirm that this font file exists at this location (or update the example's font resource path accordingly) before running the examples.
+If this font isn't already installed in your system, you may be able to install it with `sudo apt-get install fonts-noto`.

+Note that earlier versions of GUIslice defaulted to the **droid** font, but this has changed since recent linux distributions no longer include **droid**.

 ### Resource Files ###
 Some examples (eg. `glsc_ex03`) are intended to demonstrate image loading from SD cards.
 In order to support these functions, one needs to ensure: